SpotMcCormick/nss_capstone/README.md

 ●	Multiple Tables in Tableau

 # Conclusion
-Bases on the analysis Sount Kingstown, RI would be the best place to open a Costco based on member demogrpahics and the insights based the Hendersonville, TN  and the Scarborough, ME locations.
+Bases on the analysis North Kingstown, RI would be the best place to open a Costco based on member demogrpahics and the insights based the Hendersonville, TN  and the Scarborough, ME locations.